Where can I ski as a family? The answer is simple: Ogden, Utah! Read on, and we’ll tell you why!

 You’ll bump into some folks at the intersection of Lincoln Ave. and 25th Street trying to decide where to go.
 Clearly, they just arrived and need a little direction.
 Good thing you’re pretty much a local at this point, and you’ll point them the right way.

 You’re going to experience the steepest road you’ve ever traveled as you head to Powder Mountain.
 Even if you rented that four-wheel drive at the airport, you may want to park at the shuttle stop in Eden and take the bus to the top.
 With 16% grades, this road was built prior to modern department of transportation protocols and it’s construction wouldn’t be allowed today.

 Why is it called Eden, you ask?
 An early surveyor found the site to be so pristine he felt it was the only fitting name.
 You’ll feel the same way when you behold all that Powder Mountain Ski Resort offers the novice or experienced skiing enthusiast.

 A word to our would-be guests: our avalanche control and snow removal are top notch.
-But, on epic Utah powder days, even round-the-clock crews can’t always keep up.
+But, on epic Utah powder days, even round-the-clock crews can’t always keep up and delays are inevitable during big powder dumps.
 We apologize in advance for Mother Nature.